sonic-net/SONiC/CONTRIBUTING.md

 When commiting a new feature with a new test, please complete a [test plan from the template](doc/SONiC%20Test%20Plan%20Template.md)

-##Responding to pull requests
+## Responding to pull requests
 Responsible individual: A contribution needs to be looked at by its maintainers.
 In the absence of the maintainer, the project leader can respond.
 A pull request should be responded to in approximately 48 hours.
 This does not mean the contribution will be resolved in 48 hours.
 It could even mean an email that states: “busy now, will get to it soon.”

-##Contributors License Agreement
+## Contributors License Agreement
 All contributors must sign a contribution license agreement before contributions can be accepted.
-Send email to [sonic-cla](mailto:sonic-cla-agreements@microsoft.com) to request a copy of the contributors a license agreement to be signed.
+It is automatically managed by the Linux Foundation EasyCLA